ream/ream/docs/index.md

 ### What is Ream

-Ream is framework for building server-rendered or statically-generated web apps in Vue 3, it's heavily inspired by Next.js:
+Ream is a framework for building server-rendered or statically-generated web apps in Vue 3, it's heavily inspired by Next.js and Svelte Kit:

-- **File-system based routing**, each file inside `pages` folder is a Vue component which will be used as route component.
+- **Pages**, `.vue` files inside `routes` folder is a Vue component which will be used as route component.
-- **API routes**, each file inside `pages/api` folder becomes a Node.js request handler.
+- **Endpoints**, `.js` or `.ts` files inside `routes` folder becomes a request handler.

 ### Quick Start